Peliha-ip/Shellfish-Reigns/README.md

 - Colored Feathers (Dye a flamingo with any dye)
 - Might Have Seen This Before (Catch a driftfish with a bucket)
 - Legacy fish (Catch a driftfish with a fishing rod)
+- That Was Close (Shear a whale carcass before it explodes)